Georgia Guest

 Texel Museum

-Another day – time for one more monastery.
+Next day we visit yet another monastery.
 The David Gareja monastery was founded in the 6th century by David Gareja.
 The complex includes hundreds of cells, churches, chapels, refectories and living quarters hollowed out of the rock face.
-It’s huge and impressive.
+It’s huge and impressive place above all.
 I climb some rocks to make a few pics.
-Difficult but I manage to get back in one piece.
-Our driver dryly remarks ‘Last year on that spot a French tourist fell down and hurt himself badly.’
+It’s difficult but I manage to get back in one piece.

 Gulja